Madagascar Color Change Garnet Gemstone

 The majority of Madagascar color change garnet occurs in sizes smaller than one carat.
 Larger sizes are possible but become rarer as the size becomes larger.
 Sizes over several carats are extremely unusual to find.
 Due to this rarity, demand for the stone can be very high, making it difficult to find.

 Madagascar color change garnet ranks seven to seven and a half on the Mohs scale of hardness.
 The gem is ideal for jewelry of any type, and can also be worn daily.
 Its hardness makes it scratch-resistant, and the gem has good durability against fracturing.
-Consider this garnet for a statement making signature jewelry piece.
+Consider this garnet for a signature jewelry piece.

 Color Change Garnet Versus Other Color Change Gemstones